Information-Theoretic Bayesian Optimization for Bilevel Optimization Problems: Experiments

-We here used six benchmark problems.
+We here used the five benchmark and three real-world problems.
 Two functions are created by combining benchmark functions of single-level optimization.
 In the first problem, denoted as BG, the upper objective is BraninHoo ($d_{\cX} = 1$) and the lower objective Goldstein-price ($d_{\Theta} = 1$), which was used in \citep{chew2025bilbo}.
 In the second problem, denoted as SB, the upper objective is SixHumpCamel ($d_{\cX} = 1$) and the lower objective BraninHoo ($d_{\Theta} = 1$), which was used in \citep{ekmekcioglu2024bayesian}.
-The third problem, denoted as Energy, is a simulator based energy market problem ($d_{\cX} = 2$ and $d_{\Theta} = 2$) introduced by \citep{chew2025bilbo}, in which this data is regarded as a real-world dataset.
-From the fourth to the sixth problems, denoted as SMD01, 02, and 03 ($d_{\cX} = 2$ and $d_{\Theta} = 2$), are test problems specifically designed for bilevel optimization benchmark \citep{sinha2014test}.
+From the third to the fifth problems, denoted as SMD01, 02, and 03 ($d_{\cX} = 2$ and $d_{\Theta} = 2$), are test problems specifically designed for bilevel optimization benchmark \citep{sinha2014test}.
+The sixth problem, denoted as Energy, is a simulator based energy market problem ($d_{\cX} = 2$ and $d_{\Theta} = 2$), and the seventh problem, denoted as Chemical, is about an optimization of simulated mass flow of Methyl Acetate ($d_{\cX} = 1$ and $d_{\Theta} = 3$).
+Chemical has one constraint function for the upper-level problem.
+Energy and Chemical data are introduced by \citep{chew2025bilbo}, in which these are regarded as a real-world dataset (see \citet{chew2025bilbo} for the detailed definitions).
 The number of grid points in each dimension is $100$ for GB and SB ($100^2$ points), and $10$ for Energy and SMD ($10^4$ points).
+The last problem is Material data (which is newly created by ourselves), consisting of simulation based evaluations for the crystal structures $\text{Fe}_x\text{Ni}_y\text{Cr}_z$.
+The problem is to maximize the bulk-modulus $f(\*x, \*\theta)$ with respect to $\*x = (x,y,z)^\top$ under the minimization constraint of the energy $-g(\*x,\*\theta)$, where $\*\theta$ corresponds to the three dimensional position of the atoms ($\*\theta$ itself is so-called structure descriptor whose dimension is $30$).
+This data have discrete candidates of $54$ upper and $500$ lower variables ($\*x$ and $\*\theta$), resulting in 27,000 candidates.
+See Appendix~\ref{app:experiments-detail} for further detail.

 The results are shown in Fig.~\ref{fig:regret-bench}.
-BLJES has obviously superior performance in BG, SB, Energy, and SMD02.
+BLJES has obviously superior performance except for SMD01 and SMD03.
 For SMD01 and SMD03, similar performance is shown in BLJES and BILBO, both of which rapidly decrease the regret compared with Random.